Romain Gary: Literary work

 Gary became one of France's most popular and prolific writers, writing more than 30 novels, essays and memoirs, some of which he wrote under a pseudonym.

 He is the only person to win the Prix Goncourt twice.
 This prize for French language literature is awarded only once to an author.
 Gary, who had already received the prize in 1956 for Les racines du ciel, published La vie devant soi under the pseudonym Émile Ajar in 1975.
 The Académie Goncourt awarded the prize to the author of that book without knowing his identity.
 Gary's cousin's son Paul Pavlowitch posed as the author for a time.
 Gary later revealed the truth in his posthumous book Vie et mort d'Émile Ajar.
 Gary also published as Shatan Bogat, René Deville and Fosco Sinibaldi, as well under his birth name Roman Kacew.

 In addition to his success as a novelist, he wrote the screenplay for the motion picture The Longest Day and co-wrote and directed the film Kill!
+Kill!
+Kill!
+Kill!
 (1971), which starred his wife at the time, Jean Seberg.
 In 1979, he was a member of the jury at the 29th Berlin International Film Festival.

 Diplomatic career

-After the end of the hostilities, Gary began a career as a diplomat in the service of France, in consideration of the services rendered for his release.
-In this capacity, he held positions in Bulgaria (1946–1947), Paris (1948–1949), Switzerland (1950–1951), New York (1951–1954) — at the Permanent Mission of France to the United Nations, where he regularly rubs shoulders with the Jesuit Teilhard de Chardin, whose personality deeply marked him and inspired him, particularly for the character of Father Tassin in Les Racines du ciel—in London (1955), then as Consul General of France in Los Angeles (1956–1960).
+After the end of the hostilities, Gary began a career as a diplomat in the service of France, in consideration of his contribution to the liberation of the country.
+In this capacity, he held positions in Bulgaria (1946–1947), Paris (1948–1949), Switzerland (1950–1951), New York (1951–1954) at the Permanent Mission of France to the United Nations.
+Here, he regularly rubbed shoulders with the Jesuit Teilhard de Chardin, whose personality deeply marked him and inspired him, particularly for the character of Father Tassin in Les Racines du ciel.
+He was positioned in London 1955, and as Consul General of France in Los Angeles 1956–1960.
 Back in Paris, he remained unassigned until he was laid off from the Ministry of Foreign Affairs (1961).